etzm/iscc-sum/docs/treewalk-spec.md

 2. Check for the specified ignore file in each directory
 3. Parse patterns using gitignore-style syntax
 4. Accumulate patterns from root to current directory
-5. Filter entries based on accumulated patterns
-6. Apply patterns to both files and directories
+5. Apply patterns to filter files and control directory traversal

+#### Directory Filtering

+Since directories are not yielded as output entries, directory patterns control traversal:

+- If a directory matches an ignore pattern, the algorithm **MUST NOT** recurse into it
+- This prevents all files within that directory from appearing in the output
+- Directory patterns **MUST** be checked with a trailing "/" to ensure proper matching

 > [!WARNING]
-> Directory patterns must be checked with a trailing "/" to ensure proper matching
+> A pattern like `temp/` prevents traversal into any directory named "temp", effectively excluding all files
+> within it from the output

 #### Pattern Matching Rules